MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 downloaded from http://www.python.org/.
 Just download and install the Windows binary distribution.

-On Windows64 you can use either the 32-bit or 64-bit version of Python for creating the configuration files, but you will need the 64-bit version if you want to create the optional Python client modules.
+On Windows64 you can use either the 32-bit or 64-bit version of Python.

 __ http://www.python.org/